Being in control

 all is being interested, inquisitive and being at the right place and

 time with a camera.
-That's why I have a big SLR plus a medium sized Nikon
+That's why I have a big SLR plus two medium sized Olympus cameras

-with twin lenses (both great in low light) plus a small sensor Sony with a
+(both great in low light) which share three lenses plus a small sensor Sony with a

 lens that zooms out to 720mm and is fairly portable.
-All three offer
+All four offer

 the Aperture Priority mode I nearly always use and all are pretty